Get Involved: Participate in Our Grantmaking Process

 We invite our community to join us as active participants in our grantmaking process in one of two ways:

-The initial phase of the grantmaking process is the proposal evaluation phase.
-We invite our stakeholders, grantees, donors, and members of the broader community to volunteer to serve as proposal readers.
-Each volunteer will receive training in our grantmaking program, our thematic focus, and the proposal evaluation process; and will be asked to read and evaluate approximately three proposals.
-These evaluations may be done at home or online, permitting participation by a wide-range of people.
+We invite our stakeholders, grantees, donors, and members of the broader community to volunteer to serve as proposal readers during the initial phase of our process.
+These evaluations may be done online (at home, at work, or on the beach!), permitting participation by a wide-range of people.

 The workshop will be structured around four distinct objectives:

-At the conclusion of the two-day grantmaking committee retreat, the committee will make formal funding recommendations to Maine Initiatives’ Board of Directors regarding the proposals.
+At the conclusion of the retreat, the committee will make formal funding recommendations to Maine Initiatives’ Board of Directors regarding the proposals.
 The Board of Directors, as the fiduciary authority, will make the final funding decisions based on the committee recommendations.

 Additional Questions about the Grantmaking Committee